 The Adobe RGB 1998 color space has a gamut that’s over 30% larger than sRGB.
 This means there are more colors and they tend to be more vibrant.

 Not always.
 Let me explain.
 Think of sRGB and Adobe RGB as crayons.
 You can see every single color in the box of sRGB crayons.
 The Adobe RGB box has a lot more crayons, but you can’t always see some of the colors.
 The reason you can’t see some of the colors is because the Adobe RGB gamut is much larger than what most screens are capable of displaying.

 When should I be using sRGB vs. Adobe RGB?

 The first thing it depends on is whether or not you have a wide gamut monitor or not.
 Monitors like the Eizo ColorEdge or the BenQ are both amazing wide gamut monitors, but it seems that most photographers prefer the iMac (sRGB or P3).

 So, I mentioned that it depends on the monitor, but it also depends if you are primarily print based or web based.
 If your print lab supports Adobe RGB and you edit on a calibrated wide gamut monitor, you should ABSOLUTELY print in Adobe RGB.

 Wider gamut means your prints will be much more vivid and accurate in color.
 However, if you don’t print often and/or you’re not using a wide gamut monitor, sRGB is just as amazing.
 I actually tell all my retouching clients that do not have wide gamut monitors to stick with sRGB from start to finish.
 It’s the only way to really guarantee that your image will be consistent on the web AND in print.

 I shoot and edit in Adobe RGB.
 Why do my images look so dull?

 If you notice dull images when you upload them online, you must remember that images have to be converted to the sRGB colorspace first.
-If you don’t, the web converts it for you, which is never ideal as you can see from the example above.
+However, If you don’t, the web converts it for you, which is never ideal as you can see from the example above.

 If you’re noticing dull prints you probably have a lab color space issue.
 If you print an Adobe RGB image with a lab that doesn’t support the color space, it’ll usually convert to sRGB in their online ordering system and things can go very bad.
 Also, finding the right lab might take a few tries simply because their color management varies.
 I find that most pro labs do an exceptional job with Adobe RGB files.

-How do I properly convert to different color spaces.
+How do I properly convert to different color spaces?

 This is easy to do in Lightroom when you export.
 Just make sure the color space is set to sRGB under file settings.